 Senior Research Associate and Director Emeritus, Project Zero

 The one-year, full-time AIE Program is ideal for self-directed learners who want to leverage the remarkable breadth of HGSE course offerings to become effective advocates for arts-based education initiatives, both in and out of schools.
 Here are a few of the reasons why this program is so strong:

 The AIE Program is one of the most flexible and self-directed graduate programs at HGSE.
 Apart from two required seminars — one each semester — you are given full freedom to design your own unique academic pathway based on previous work experience, creative interests, and professional goals.
-You need to complete eight courses (32 credits) to graduate.
-Link to the HGSE Catalogue.

 In addition to taking arts-related courses at HGSE, you are free to cross-register for classes at all Harvard graduate schools and MIT.
 Recent AIE students have taken classes in the following schools and departments: